nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * `Buy coffee for boss by 7:00`
 * `finish CS2101 assignment by 13th Sep`

-> Inputs with numbers from 1000 to 2359 may be wrongly interpreted as time. <br>
+Inputs with numbers from 1000 to 2359 may be wrongly interpreted as time.
 If you need to add a task with these numbers, you can enclose the task name with double inverted commas to denote the task name explicitly.

 Example: